pingforhelp/BCA/docs/english/Unit-III/chapter-2.md

 # About the Speaker
 Greta Thunberg is a swedish ==climate activist==, born in 2003.
 She began the
+> ![quote]
-> “Friday’s for Future” movement to demand urgent action against climate change.
+> “Friday’s for Future”

+movement to demand urgent action against climate change.
 Her bold speech ++“How Dare You”++ at the U.N in 2019 made her a global youth leader.
 She has inspired millions world wide she has received several international honors, including being nominated for the Nobel Peace prize, & was named “Times Person of the Year” in 2019.
 Greta represents the power of youth, truth & courage in bringing change to the world.

 # Q&A (1-7)